Geraldton (Year 5)

 Maths

-Maths is taught daily from Monday to Thursday.
-The children build on their previous knowledge to extend their understanding in different aspects of mathematics.
-They also have the opportunity to apply their knowledge when solving mathematical problems and answering reasoning questions.
-Geraldton Class will focus on the following skills this term:
+Maths is taught daily Monday, Tuesday, Wednesday and Thursday.
+Maths units vary in length and are split into weekly blocks.
+The children build on their previous knowledge to extend their understanding of different aspects of mathematics.
+They also have the opportunity to apply their knowledge when playing games and solving mathematical challenges, problems or puzzles.
+Geraldton class will cover the following units in Term 3:

 Science